vafeen/UniversitySchedule/CHANGE.md

-New version 6.1.7!!
+New version 6.1.15!!

 What's fixed:

-- Navigation between screens bug
+- Repeating notifications
+- Some logic bugs